knocklabs/docs/pages/getting-started/what-is-knock.md

 ## What does Knock do?

-Knock takes inputs from your product, runs them through notification workflows built in Knock, and delivers notifications across in-app and out-of-app channels.
+Knock takes inputs from your product, runs them through workflows built in Knock, and delivers notifications across in-app and out-of-app channels.

 The inputs are `notify` and `identify` calls made to the Knock API by your engineering team.

-These inputs power notification workflows built in Knock by your product and/or growth teams.
+These inputs power workflows built in Knock by your product and/or growth teams.
 Once the necessary calls are being made by your API to Knock, non-technical users can create and update notification routing and design in minutes, without the help of engineers.
 Knock also provides visibility into logs and analytics so your team can quickly see what's working and iterate towards a notification experience that your end users love.

 Knock delivers notifications across in-app and out-of-app channels.
 For in-app channels we offer pre-built components you can use to drop a fully functioning notification feed into your app in minutes.
 For out-of-app channels we integrate with the email service providers you already use today.
 We only support in-app feeds and email as of our beta release but have plans to release support for additional channels soon.